dguff/G4SOLAr/README.md

 specify a specific installation directory by setting it in the `cmake` command line (`-DG4SOLAR_EXT_DIR=/my/g4solar_ext/path`).

-### Step 3 - Run
+### Run G4SOLAr

-It is possible to run the simulation directly from the build folder, but it is advised to add the build directory to the executable PATH to be able to run the simulation more flexibly on your machine
+It is possible to run the simulation directly from the installation folder, but it is advised to add the build directory to the executable PATH to be able to run the simulation more flexibly on your machine
 ```bash